Arrest of Mir Shakil-ur-Rahman: Journalist bodies to hold demo at PM House on Eid day

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The Jang/Geo Group workers along with the journalist organisations, civil society and political workers continued their protest on Wednesday against the illegal arrest of Jang/Geo Group Editor-in-Chief Mir Shakil-ur-Rehman, who has been under detention since last 70 days without any charge.
-The countrywide protest completed 70 days on Wednesday.
-The protesters chanted slogans holding placards inscribed with their demand of release of Mir Shakil-ur-Rehman and condemned the curbs on the freedom of media.
+RAWALPINDI: The Jang/Geo Group workers along with the journalist organisations, civil society and political workers continued their protest on Wednesday against the illegal arrest of Jang/Geo Group Editor-in-Chief Mir Shakil-ur-Rahman, who has been under detention since last 70 days without any charge.

 Addressing the protesters outside the offices of Jang and The News at Murree Road in Rawalpindi, the speakers called for release of Mir Shakil-ur-Rahman and vowed to continue their protest till his release.